2622NSW/Lightning13/README.md

 - Swifts: 0.25, 0.25, 0.25, 0.25

 The Swifts' first quarter goals remained their best first quarter in 2018 until Round 11 when they scored 20.

+My anticipated score: a Lightning win 60 v 54.

+## Postscript

+I wrote this [brief re-view](https://keithlyons.me/blog/2018/07/30/re-view-super-netball-2018-round-13-lightning-v-swifts/) of the game.
+In it, I included reference to four temporal patterns (T-patterns) in the game.

+The posteriors for my analysis are:

+Score: 61 v 51

+The Lightning's goal scoring profile by quarter was: 17, 14, 14, 16.

+The Lightning's goal conceding profile by quarter was: 13, 12, 12, 13.

+The Swifts' scoring profile by quarter was: 13, 12, 12, 13.

+The Swifts' goal conceding profile by quarter was: 17, 14, 14, 16.

+When goals were scored:

+- Lightning: 0.28, 0.23, 0.23, 0.26

+- Swifts: 0.25, 0.25, 0.24, 0.25